lifeiscontent/realworld/web/docs/feature-development/ui.md

 Our UI Component is finished, but let's add some tests to make sure it doesn't break in the future.

 1. Add a UI Test in Storybook
-    1. if there are any actions, test them in jest / react-testing-library.
+    1. if there are any actions, test them in storybook.

 We'll use the `ArticleFavoriteButton` as an example.